Algorithmic Shadow Spectroscopy: Shot noise propagation

 As such, in analogy with \cref{app:spectral_density} the signal-to-noise ratio is determined by the standard deviation of the matrix entries.
 We can straightforwardly evaluate the variance of the off-diagonal entries $m \neq n$ as

-while the variance of the diagonal entries can be calculated similarly.
+The variance of the diagonal entries can be calculated similarly and yields the same expression $\frac{ \epsilon^4}{\nobs}$.

-It is thus clear that for the dimensionality reduction algorithm the signal is given by the dominant eigenvalue $\ttot \overline{I^2}$ while the noise level is set by the standard deviation of the matrix entries as $ \epsilon^2 / \sqrt{\nobs}$.
-As such, we find the same scaling of the signal-to-noise ratio as in \cref{app:spectral_density} up to a constant factor of $\sqrt{2}$, i.e., compare to \cref{eq:SNR}.
-Note that while the dimensionality reduction step does not directly decrease noise in the signals, it allows us to combine it with the correlation analysis described in \cref{sec:postproc} -- where the latter can suppress noise by a constant factor---compare \cref{fig:scaling}(a) with the spectrum in \cref{fig:fig1}---but we do not expect it can fundamentally outperform the simple mean squared spectrum estimate in \cref{app:spectral_density}.
+In summary, we considered a system with only one frequency component as in \cref{eq:simple_signal} and evaluated analytically that the matrix $\cmat$ has only 2 nonzero eigenvalues and the sum of eigenvalues is $\ttot \overline{I^2}$.
+Furthermore, the standard deviation of the matrix entries due to shot noise is $\epsilon^2/\sqrt{\nobs}$ which shifts the non-zero eigenvalues.
+Thus in order to tell apart the dominant eigenvalues from the noisy ones there must be a sufficient gap between $\ttot \overline{I^2}$ and $\epsilon^2/\sqrt{\nobs}$.
+This is effectively the same conclusion we found in \cref{app:spectral_density} where we used a simple Mean Square Spectrum estimate.
+As such, while the dimensionality reduction step is not expected to decrease noise in the signals, it allows us to make use of advanced spectral cross correlation methods described in \cref{sec:postproc} -- where the latter can suppress noise by a constant factor---compare \cref{fig:scaling}(a) with the spectrum in \cref{fig:fig1}---but we do not expect it can fundamentally outperform the simple mean squared spectrum estimate in \cref{app:spectral_density}.